Marie Darby: Work and career

-After returning from these two trips, Darby taught in primary schools and also worked for the University of Canterbury and the University of Otago.
+After returning from these two trips, Büchler taught in primary schools and also worked for the University of Canterbury and the University of Otago.
 Her later career included starting up a bilingual children's magazine, acting as a science advisor to primary schools and working in Steiner schools in New Zealand after training as a Rudolf Steiner teacher in Germany.

 Later Antarctic travels

-Darby carried out further trips as a lecturer with Lindblad Travels, including to the Antarctic Peninsula in 1991–92 on the Ocean Princess.
+Büchler carried out further trips as a lecturer with Lindblad Travels, including to the Antarctic Peninsula in 1991–92 on the Ocean Princess.
 In 1993–94, she travelled from Cape Town to the sub-Antarctic islands, the Antarctic Peninsula and the Ross Sea on board the Marco Polo.

 Legacy

-In 2004 the New Zealand Geographic Board named an Antarctic mountain after Darby: Mount Darby.
+In 2004 the New Zealand Geographic Board named an Antarctic mountain after Büchler: Mount Darby.